dustinpfister/blog_posts/_posts/threejs-line.md

 ### 2.1 - First off a new threejs r127 example using BufferGemoetry

 If I am using a late version of three.js that is r125 or higher I have to use the Buffer Geometry Constructor for the geometry of the line as the old Geometry constructor has been removed from that point forward.
 So then the first thing I need to do is create an array and then use the vecor3 class to create the points that I want for the line.
 After that I can use the setFromPoints method of a Buffer Geometry instance to create an instance of buffer geometry with this array of points.
-The resulting geometry can then be used with the THREE.Line constructor by passing the geometry as the first argument followed by the kine oif line material that I want to use.
+The resulting geometry can then be used with the THREE.Line constructor by passing the geometry as the first argument followed by the kine of line material that I want to use.

+Once I have my instance of THREE.line I can then add it to a scene, then create a camera, and a renderer and use the scene and camera with the render just like any other example.

 ```js
 (function () {